okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/main/index.md

 To test the full authentication flow that returns an ID token or an access token, build your request URL:

-1. Obtain the following values from your OpenID Connect app, both of which you can find on the app's **General** tab:
+1. Obtain the following values from your OpenID Connect (OIDC) app, both of which you can find on the app's **General** tab:

     * Client ID
     * Redirect URI